-Chewy Chocolate Chip Cookie Bars are easy chocolate chip cookie recipe.
-They are baked in a pan.
-No mixer, no chilling, no shaping required.
+Chocolate Chip Cookie Bars are chewy chocolate chip bars.
+There’s no mixer, no chilling, and no shaping required for this easy recipe!

-I like a good salty/sweetness to my chocolate chip cookies, so I used salted butter along with the salt.
+- Sweetness: I like a good salty/sweetness balance to my chocolate chip cookies, so I used salted butter along with the salt.
 If you like your cookies on the sweeter side, use unsalted butter or cut back on the salt in these.

-These bars are similar to blondies.
-Normally, I don’t like edges on my cookies, but these bars have a nice, chewy edge to them (similar to a great chewy brownie edge), and they stayed soft for two days (that was as long as they lasted).
+- These bars are similar to blondies.
+These bars have a nice, chewy edge to them (similar to a great chewy brownie edge), and they stayed soft for two days (they’ve never lasted any longer in my house).

 More chocolate chip cookie recipes!